birudeghi/reverbal/README.md

 This server works on a simple WebSocket connection that accepts different types of events.

-## To continuousAI
+## To continuousGPT

 WebSockets `ws://localhost:80/`

 ### **********`prompt`********** event
-Sets a prompt to be sent together with your transcribed text
+Sets a prompt to be sent together with your transcribed text.

 ```json
 {